getkyo/kyo/README.md

   b.error("example", new Exception)
 ```

-> Important: The `Loggers` effect chooses to consider the initialization of a `Logger` instance as being pure even though it may perform side effects. `Logger` instances need to be stored in constant fields for good performance, something not trivial to achieve if `Loggers.init` required an `IOs` suspension.
+> Important: The `Loggers` effect chooses to consider the initialization of a Logger instance as pure, even though it may perform side effects.
+For optimal performance, `Logger` instances should be stored in constant fields, a goal that would be challenging to achieve if `Loggers.init` required an `IOs` suspension.

 ## Concurrent Effects

 The `kyo.concurrent` package provides utilities for dealing with concurrency in Scala applications.
 It's a powerful set of effects designed for easier asynchronous programming, built on top of other core functionalities provided by the `kyo` package.

-### Fibers: Managed Green Threads
+### Fibers: Green Threads

 The `Fibers` effect can fork a computation to execute asynchronously in Kyo's managed thread pool.
 The `forkFiber` method is the fundamental building block of the effect's features.
 It takes a by-reference computation and properly propagates `Locals`.